 Making a telemedicine appointment

-If you are a medical practitioner or medical student working in rural or remote Northern Territory you can access this service for your initial consultation.
-You may email, phone the Doctors' Health SA (DHSA) clinic (who is managing the service currently) or request an appointment via one of the contact details below.
+If you are a medical practitioner or medical student working in rural or remote Northern Territory you can access this service for an initial consultation.
+To make an appointment contact us through email or clinic telephone:

 What is offered

 An initial assessment service linking with the doctor working in the Northern Territory to one of a team of experienced GPs via a telemedicine platform to discuss their health concerns and future risks discuss arrangements for face-to –face follow up.